masaishi/claion/README.md

-# Clarion AI
+# Claion

-Clarion AI is an innovative AI-powered tool designed to enhance global English communication by converting non-native English speech into clear, natural pronunciation in real-time.
+Claion is an innovative AI-powered tool designed to enhance global English communication by converting non-native English speech into clear, natural pronunciation in real-time.

+The name "Claion" is derived from "Clarion," meaning "clear" or "distinct," with the "r" intentionally removed to include "AI," highlighting the tool's focus on enhancing speech clarity through AI.

 ## Overview

 In today's globalized world, where English serves as a primary medium of communication for approximately 1.5 billion speakers, pronunciation barriers often hinder effective communication.
-Clarion AI addresses this challenge by providing real-time accent modification, enabling smoother international communication in various contexts such as:
+Claion addresses this challenge by providing real-time accent modification, enabling smoother international communication in various contexts such as:

 - Online meetings
 - Remote interviews